JonasNorlinder/jonasnorlinder.github.io/_posts/2024-04-02-When-Silence-is-Not-Golden-The-Risks-of-Ignoring-Errors.md

 updateproportion=0.5
 {% endhighlight %}

 The logging configuration of DaCapo's driver for Cassandra sets the default log level for `org.apache.cassandra` to DEBUG, resulting in a vast amount of logged information that significantly impacts performance.
-However, this went unnoticed since DaCapo supresses all output from the benchmark.
+However, this went unnoticed since DaCapo suppresses all output from the benchmark.
 This issue was addressed in `v23.11-MR1`, released in November 2024, as mentioned in the release notes, which point to an [issue](https://github.com/dacapobench/dacapobench/issues/272) that revealed excessive allocation due to debug logging rather than Cassandra itself.

 Upon removing output suppression during iteration and running `java -jar dacapo-evaluation-git-fd292e92.jar cassandra -s large -n 1 &>